 Federal Estate Tax

+When people talk about death taxes, they are usually thinking about the estate tax.
 The federal government assesses a tax based on the value of the deceased’s estate.
 For tax purposes, the estate includes any property in which the deceased had an interest at death.
 The proceeds of a life insurance policy are also included in the estate.
 But, life insurance is not included if the deceased transferred ownership of the policy was more than three years prior to death.
 Life insurance is also not included in the estate if someone other than the deceased owned the policy.
 For inclusion in the taxable estate, it makes no difference how the deceased’s property passes to someone else.
 The property could transfer by will or without a will (intestacy).
 It could transfer by revocable living trust.
 It could transfer by community property agreement or by joint tenancy or other non-probate transfer.
 Regardless of how the property transfers, the estate includes any property in which the deceased had an interest at death.